-- 3.32.
+- 3.31.
 The annual housing need figures in Table 2 can be multiplied by the number of years being planned for to give the total housing requirement.
-This means that the total housing requirement for the PfSH area between 2020 and 2036 is for some 84,000 homes. - 3.33.
-For the period to 2036, there is a significant amount of supply already identified through planning permissions, other urban sites (either windfall or sites identified in strategic housing land availability assessments (SHLAAs)) and allocations in adopted local plans and made neighbourhood plans.
-Further allocations are currently proposed in the Havant Local Plan Review which the Council expects to submit for examination in the near future.
-Fareham Borough Council is due to consider its Regulation 19 pre-submission Local Plan shortly for approval to consult this autumn before submission for examination, and it is anticipated that this will contain a small number of allocations that will further increase the identified supply. - 3.34.
+This means that the total housing requirement for the PfSH area between 2021 and 2036 is for some 87,000 homes17. - 3.32.
+For the period to 2036, there is a significant amount of supply already identified through planning permissions, other urban18 sites (either windfall or sites identified in strategic housing land availability assessments (SHLAAs19)) and allocations in adopted local plans and made neighbourhood plans.
+Further allocations are proposed in the Havant Local Plan Review which is currently at examination.
+Fareham Borough Council has undertaken its Regulation 1920 presubmission Local Plan consultation. - 3.33.
 The New Forest National Park Local Plan 2016 2036 was formally adopted on 29 August 2019 and makes provision for an additional 800 dwellings in the National Park over the Plan-period.
-The New Forest District Local Plan was formally adopted on the 6th July 2020 and makes provision for an additional 10,420 dwellings in the part of the District outside of the National Park over the plan period. - 3.35.
-Havant and Eastleigh Councils have made significant allocations for development in their emerging local plans and whilst still subject to the outcome of their examinations, these have reached a sufficiently advanced stage in the plan-making process to be considered as commitments from the Council concerned for the purpose of calculating the remaining housing needs to be planned for.
+The New Forest District Local Plan was formally adopted on the 6th July 2020 and makes provision for an additional 10,420 dwellings in the part of the District outside of the National Park over the plan period. - 3.34.
+Fareham, Havant and Eastleigh Councils have made significant allocations for development in their emerging local plans and whilst still subject to the outcome of their examinations, these have reached a sufficiently advanced stage in the plan-making process to be considered as commitments from the Council concerned for the purpose of calculating the remaining housing needs to be planned for.
 In the case of the Eastleigh Local Plan, the Inspector's post hearing advice letter already provides a clear indication of the outcome in terms of housing supply, and Eastleigh's assumed commitments have been adjusted to fully reflect this.
-This SoCG will continue to be updated to reflect progress in local plans from Regulation 19 consultation through to adoption, with consequential adjustments to the housing supply figures. - 3.36.
-The housing supply position has been calculated by adding commitments in the form of planning permissions, SHLAA sites and local plan allocations (adopted plans and the emerging Eastleigh and Havant plans) and a windfall estimate (predominantly or wholly urban sites).
-It is recognised that other local planning authorities are currently identifying additional sites for their areas as part of their emerging local plans and consequently the housing supply figures will increase.
+This SoCG will continue to be updated to reflect progress in local plans from Regulation 19 consultation through to adoption, with consequential adjustments to the housing supply figures. - 3.35.
+The housing supply position has been calculated by adding commitments in the form of planning permissions21, SHLAA sites22 and local plan allocations